Christopher P. Loss

 Areas of Expertise & Civic Involvements

-Loss is a historian of the twentieth-century United States who specializes in the social, political, and policy history of higher education.
-His interests range from the study of democratic citizenship and interdisciplinary expertise to the research economy and the linkages between the K–12 and higher education systems, focusing in each of these areas on the ways in which the organization of knowledge shapes—and is shaped by—political and social institutions in modern America.
+Loss is a historian of 20th century United States who specializes in the social, political, and policy history of higher education.
+His interests range from the study of democratic citizenship and interdisciplinary expertise to the research economy and the linkages between the K–12 and higher education systems, focusing in each of these areas on the ways in which the organization of knowledge shapes — and is shaped by — political and social institutions in modern America.

 Traces the rise of interdisciplinary research centers and their contribution to social policy and political debates since World War II.